Giantcarlo/OT-Coin-System/README.md

 # OT-Coin-System

-This app contains two backend apps.
+This repository contains two backend apps.

 The first is a python backed backend that is connected to a PostgresQL database that stores items and the OTCoin wallet.